kristopolous/db.js/README.md

 **Note that the invocation styles above don't work on String values by default as of now.**

+### db.group(field)
+This is like SQLs groupby function.
+It will take results from any other function and then return them as a hash where the keys are the field values and the results are an array of the rows that match that value.

+Example:

+  Pretend I had the following data:

+    { department: accounting, name: Alice }
+    { department: accounting, name: Bob }
+    { department: IT, name: Eve }

+  If I ran the following:

+    db.find().group('department')

+  I'd get the result:

+    {
+      accounting: [
+        { department: accounting, name: Alice }
+        { department: accounting, name: Bob }
+      ]
+      IT: [
+        { department: IT, name: Eve }
+      ]
+    }

+There's another example in the test.html file at around line 414

 #### Callback based ordering
 You can also do callback based sorting like so: